atoff/vatsim-stand-status/README.md

 ## Configuration

 Stand Status's options are easily configurable through a series of setters on the base class.
-After changing the settings, make sure to run `$standStatus->parseData()` to re-run the correlation algorithm.
+After changing the settings, make sure to run `$standStatus->parseData()` to (re)run the correlation algorithm.

 Note that these are fluent setters, so you can chain them together.